TommyNS97/Cosmic_OverlayV2/README.md

 <b>Configuring your node</b>
 <ol>
 <li>Run: cd Cosmic_OverlayV2/configurations</li>
 <li>Rename the example-node_config.json (or tstexample-node_config.json for testnet) file in this directory to node_config.json.
-Replace the ** content with your information. <br> MAKE SURE TO REMOVE ANY BLOCKCHAIN IMPLEMENTATION YOU ARENT STAKING ON.
-FOR EXAMPLE, REMOVE ETHEREUM IF YOU ARE ONLY RUNNING ON XDAI.<br>
+Replace the ** content with your information. <b> MAKE SURE TO REMOVE ANY BLOCKCHAIN IMPLEMENTATION YOU ARENT STAKING ON.
+FOR EXAMPLE, REMOVE ETHEREUM IF YOU ARE ONLY RUNNING ON XDAI.</b><br>
   Note: This configuration should match the .origintrail_noderc file of your actual node.
 It is required to fill this configuration out for the overlay to function.
 You cannot change the default directories at this time.
 </li>
 </ol>